Summary: Existentialism Is a Humanism

 5.

 6. He presents a dilemma: should I abandon my sick mother and join the Resistance?
-Nothing can guide me—Christian or Kantian morality is too abstract and vague to offer an answer.
+Nothing can guide me—Christian or Kantian morality is too abstract and vague to provide an answer.
 The only solution is to make a decision and take full responsibility for it.

-7. He is a free consciousness, not a thing, as in materialism, which reduces him to a mere object among others, determined by economic forces.
+7. He is a free consciousness, not a thing—as in materialism, which reduces him to a mere object among others, determined by economic forces.

 1 L’existentialisme est un humanisme, Gallimard, Folio, Paris, 2010, p.29